 Applications for the doctoral program must be received by the Admissions office by January 1 for admission the following fall semester or by September 1 for admission the following spring semester.
-Supporting materials (e.g., references, transcripts) should be received by January 15 and September 15, respectively.
-The completed applications are then considered by the Ph.D.
-Studies Committee for preliminary acceptance.
+Supporting materials (e.g., references, transcripts, completed Personality Inventory) must be received by January 15 and September 15, respectively.
+The completed applications are then considered for preliminary acceptance by the faculty of the appropriate academic department and by the PhD Studies Committee.